scious/documentation/docs/scious-search/latest.md

 1. `Search Provider` The search provider you've synced your data with.
 2. `Result type` Search result data type.
 3. `Search query` Set to the Typing Trigger `Output text` for best results.
+An empty search query returns all results matching `Filters`.
 4. `Fields to search` The Bubble fields to search supplied as a JSON list.
 5. `Filters` This section allows you to compose your filters using Javascript.
 For details, checkout our [Filters Deep Dive](#filters-deep-dive) section.
 6. `Sort by` A dictionary of the fields to sort by specified in JSON.